 The records need to document who under- took lobbying activities on behalf of the agency, when and what activities occurred, the specific issues advocated or opposed, as well as the date, amount and purpose of each lobbying-expense.
-Lobbying-related expenditures of non-public funds totaling $25 or more for gifts, entertainment or contributions to state elected officials or employees must also be recorded by date, amount, name of recipient, purpose, source of funds and name of each person making such expenditures.
+Lobbying-related expenditures of non-public funds totaling $25 or more for gifts or entertainment must also be recorded by date, amount, name of recipient, purpose, source of funds and name of each person making such expenditures.

 Report all compensation and expenses for lobbying on an accrual basis.
 That is, report them for the quarter in which they were earned or incurred, not necessarily received or paid.

 It's recommended that agency lobbyists obtain receipts for all lobbying-related expenditures and purchases for which they will be reimbursed by the agency.
 Similar receipts documenting expenditures of non-public funds for lobbying would also be in order.
 All receipts should be provided to the agency for its records.
 Lobbyists should also maintain records of time spent lobbying, persons contacted and issues discussed.
 Agencies will not be able to report accurately unless these records exist.